 Online gambling became a reality in Pennsylvania on October 30th, 2017 when Governor Tom Wolfe signed a landmark gambling expansion bill.
 It started with the PA Online Lottery launching in mid-2018 followed by online sports betting, online casinos and ultimately online poker in late 2019.

-Since the market opened up, Pennsylvania has become one of the major hubs of online gambling in the United States, with over a dozen different operators offering some form of online gambling, rivalling only neighboring New Jersey.
+Since the market opened up, Pennsylvania has become one of the major hubs of online gambling in the United States, with over a dozen different operators offering some form of online gambling, rivaling only Michigan and neighboring New Jersey.
 Online gambling has been a huge boost to the state with most brick and mortar PA casinos partnering with established casinos and sportsbooks bringing in a healthy amount of competition and plenty of tax dollars.